 Babies and toddlers

 CTPA's consumer research has found that nearly nine out of ten parents are concerned that the ingredients in their everyday products could impact their children's health.
 Additionally, more than half (54%) would feel reassured by a better understanding of the ingredients in their products and what they do.
-Safety is the number one priority of the cosmetics industry.
-ALL cosmetic products placed on the market in the UK, and throughout the EU, are regulated by strict European legislation to protect those who use cosmetics.

 Choose a topic in this section by selecting from the drop-down menu above.